Table of contents:

-We recommend using the license key as a file, as it's the easiest way to manage multiple license keys (demo and production).
+We recommend using the license key as a file, as it's the easiest way to manage multiple license keys (trial and production).
 Instead of having different license setup codes for your test and production app, you can now have the same code while using different license files within assets of your app.

 We simplified the API for setting up the license key.
 Instead of having several different ways of setting up the same license key, especially in Android, now there is a unified way to set up the license keys in both, i.e., Android and iOS, SDKs.